telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/host-reports-service-in-.net-5.md

 ---
-title: Hosting in ASP.NET Core in .NET 5
+title: Hosting in .NET 5
 page_title: Hosting Telerik Reporting REST Service in ASP.NET Core in .NET 5
 description: "Learn how to configure the Telerik Reporting REST Service in an ASP.NET Core application in .NET 5 through the Visual Studio project template or manually."
 slug: telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-5